varnishcache-friends/libvmod-geoip2/README.md

 ## About

-A Varnish master VMOD to query MaxMind GeoIP2 DB files.
+A Vinyl master VMOD to query MaxMind GeoIP2 DB files.

 For Varnish 6.0, 7.4 and 7.5 refer to main branch.
 Older Varnish versions are no longer supported.